Why study Architecture Minor at UB?

 About Our Faculty

 University at Buffalo Architecture faculty, diverse in their interests and international in their background, are well known and respected in the profession.
 Both full and part-time clinical faculty are involved in a variety of activities related to research, design, and scholarship.
 Many part-time clinical faculty are also licensed practicing architects in the Western New York community.
 Graduate teaching assistants supplement instruction by professors in many courses within the undergraduate preprofessional program.
 In some situations, upper level graduate teaching assistants may co-instruct with professors in design studios, and conduct lab or workshop sessions that offer students additional help with their coursework.
-In academic year 2016-2017, University at Buffalo Architecture had 21 tenure/tenure-track faculty, five clinical faculty, two research faculty, two visiting scholars, and 11 adjunct faculty, and 15 teaching assistants.
+In academic year 2017-2018, University at Buffalo Architecture had 21 tenure/tenure-track faculty, seven clinical faculty, one research faculty, one visiting faculty, 11 adjunct faculty, and 15 teaching assistants.

 Faculty List Directory

-Please visit the Architecture department website for additional information about our faculty.
+Please visit the University at Buffalo Architecture website for additional information about our faculty.

 Individuals must be licensed to call themselves architects or contract to provide architectural services.
 Salaries range greatly from one occupation, position and work setting to another.
-Many opportunities are available for students graduating with a minor in Architecture.
+Many opportunities are available for students graduating with an Architecture Minor.

 Academic Advising Contact Information